mbsuraj/postgresql_ingestion_script/README.md

 ## Status
 1. Working to create plugins that allow ingesting data of any type (such as .parquet, .xml, .xlsx, .tsv).
-2. Also workint to create plugins that allow ingesting into any type of database (such as PostgreSQL, mySQL, MariaSQL, MSSQL)
+2. Also working to create plugins that allow ingesting into any type of database (such as PostgreSQL, mySQL, MariaSQL, MSSQL)